O3Ol/awesome-stars/README.md

 ## Go

+- [vault](https://github.com/hashicorp/vault) - A tool for secrets management, encryption as a service, and privileged access management
 - [build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang) - A golang ebook intro how to build a web with golang
 - [raft](https://github.com/hashicorp/raft) - Golang implementation of the Raft consensus protocol
 - [bolt](https://github.com/boltdb/bolt) - An embedded key/value database for Go.